Adam Weitsman: Career

 In 2021, he started Viridium LLC, a cryptocurrency mining company.
 As of 2022, he is a billionaire.

 Weitsman is involved philanthropically.
 He has a collection of 19th-century American stoneware which he has been donating to the New York State Museum in Albany since 1998.
 In 2019, Weitsman donated $100,000 for the renovation and expansion of the Rescue Mission's Clarence L. Jordan Food Service and Culinary Education Center.
 In 2019, Weitsman donated $10,000 to Vera House, a non-profit tackling domestic and sexual violence abuse in Central New York.
 In 2020, Weitsman offered a college campus he acquired to any federal, state, or local government agency to set up a base camp to help find a cure for the Coronavirus.

-Weitsman is one of the biggest boosters of Syracuse University's atheltic programs, especially the men's basketball and the football teams.
+Weitsman is fan of Syracuse University's athletic programs, especially the men's basketball.
 He is a long-time friend of basketball coach Jim Boeheim.
 In 2021, Weitsman offered to pay $1,000,000 to local charities, following the win of the basketball team, Boeheim's Army.
-In September 2022, Weitsman announced that he will offer $1 million per year in Name, Image and Likeness deal to one five-star football player and one five-star basketball player to represent his companies, with a hope that athlete will find Syracuse to be a desirous destination.
-He also had additional NIL deals in progress with current Syracuse players.
+In September 2022, Weitsman announced that he will offer $1 million per year in Name, Image and Likeness deal to one five-star football player and one five-star basketball player to represent his companies, with a hope that athlete will find Syracuse to be a desirous destination, this however didn't pan out.
+He also had additional NIL deals in progress with Syracuse players, but there were no NIL commitments as of 2025.